duukkis/terminal/blog/BLOG.md

 ## Part 1: Making a vt100 interpretter with PHP

-I came across ttyrec file, a file that contains recorded NetHack-game.
-NetHack is an open source single-player roguelike video game, first released in 1987.
+I came across a ttyrec file, a recorded NetHack-game in a text file.
+NetHack (for those who don't know) is an open source single-player roguelike video game, first released in 1987.
 The game is played in terminal screen and looks like this.

 ![](images/NethackScreenshot.gif)
 [Image Source: Wikipedia](https://commons.wikimedia.org/wiki/File:NethackScreenshot.gif)

 Some people record their games and share their games using this ttyrec-file format.
 The file contains the movements of a player move by move.
 I wanted to make an animated gif out of it.
-Playing the ttyrec-file with PHP is a simple piece of code.
+Re-playing the ttyrec-file with PHP is a simple piece of code.
 ```
 $contents = file_get_contents("nethack.ttyrec");
 $prev = null;
 while(strlen($contents) > 0) {
+    // get the seconds, microseconds and length of one screen to an array
     $data = unpack('Vsec/Vusec/Vlen', $contents);
     $len = (int) $data["len"];
+    // get the actual printable screen and print it out
     $screen = substr($contents, 12, $len);
     print $screen;
     if ($prev !== null) {
+      // wait until it's time to print the next screen
       $timeoutInMicros = (1000000 * ($data["sec"] - prev["sec"])) + ($data["usec"] - prev["usec"]));
       usleep($timeoutInMicros);
     }